DMacMakes/dmdocs/content/en/torrens/aac202/week1/index.md

 ## ZBrush installation

-You should all have now have ZBrush installed and, while watching [the review stream from Monday](https://au-lti.bbcollab.com/recording/5c0cd4de4ccd419d9a6f50fcbbc19f14), downloaded and added our custom UI, brushes etc. If not, you need to go and do that before watching this class.
+You should all have now have ZBrush installed, lets add our custom UI, brushes etc.
-* For personal pcs you're using 30 day trial for now:
-* After that a 1 month subscription is an option, or using the uni lab machines remotely (more info as we approach week 5).

-<a class="btn btn-lg btn-primary mr-3 mb-4" href="../resources/#zbrush">AAC202 Software Resources<i class="fas fa-arrow-alt-circle-right ml-2"></i>
+<a class="btn btn-lg btn-primary mr-3 mb-4" href="../resources/#custom-zbrush-ui-and-resources">AAC202 Software Resources<i class="fas fa-arrow-alt-circle-right ml-2"></i>
 </a>

 ### Brush testing project.